 For extended or unforeseen absences (e.g., health conditions, family emergencies, post-season competition), the student is responsible for maintaining contact with their course instructor(s), academic advisor(s), and class dean to identify an appropriate plan of action.
-If an appropriate plan of action cannot be identified, the Associate Dean for Curriculum and Faculty Development may be consulted to facilitate resolution.
+If an appropriate plan of action cannot be identified, the associate academic dean (or designee named by the VPAA) may be consulted to facilitate resolution.